natserract/rustfp/README.md

-# Functional Programming di Rust
+# Functional Programming in Rust

 A month ago when I first developed a non-commercial project using [ReasonML](https://reasonml.github.io/), I got a new experience, is a *functional programming*.
 This language is an alternative syntax from [OCaml](https://ocaml.org/).
 OCaml itself is a purely functional language, the features offered are interesting.
 For example: type inference, strongly type system, algebraic datatypes, and many more.
 Interesting right?